Delicious classic-crust pizza topped with crushed tomatoes, garlic, mozzarella, and basil. So simple to make and perfect for feeding a crowd!

 Classic Margherita Pizza

-Using a pastry brush, over the top of the pizza dough thoroughly with olive oil.
+- Using a basting brush, cover the top of the pizza dough thoroughly with olive oil.